Author – Neeraja Sundar

 For creepers and climbers, we have raised supports in the form of iron rods as well as the huge dried stems of the coconut trees.
 Metallic ropes crisscross the supports.
 Often the strong-willed tendrils refuse to conform to our ways and clutch other plants and grow in their own fashion.

 According to the Hindu tradition, a Tulsi or basil plant adorns every house.
 Apart from its use for divine purposes, the Tulsi plant wards off mosquitoes and pests and its leaves can cure snake bites, fevers and colds.
 Tulsi purifies the air as well.
-We have two varieties of Tulsi: Sri Tulasi has green leaves, while Krishna Tulasi has blackish leaves.
+We have two varieties: Sri Tulasi has light green leaves, while Krishna Tulasi has dark green leaves.
 We also have thyme; another remedy for cold.

 We recently harvested two huge ash-gourds weighing five and seven kilos respectively.
-Our garden has been home to drumsticks, beans, snake gourds, bitter gourds, ridge gourds, pumpkins, a variety of spinaches, guavas, pomegranates, hibiscus, jasmine, roses and many more.
-Within two years’ time, we hope to pluck delicious organic ripe mangoes!
+Our garden provide us a variety of organic food ingredients such as drumsticks, beans, snake gourds, bitter gourds, ridge gourds, pumpkins, spinach, guavas, pomegranates, hibiscus, jasmine, roses and many more.
+Within two years’ time, we hope to pluck delicious organic ripe mangoes as well!